Research support plan and skills audit assessment

 Compulsory Research Integrity Training

 All PGRs are encouraged to complete Research Integrity training, but for all PGRs who started their degree from September 2020 this is now a compulsory element of the programme.
-One way to achieve this is to complete particular modules in the Research Integrity, Second Edition course on Epigeum.
+One way to achieve this is to complete the Introduction to Research Integrity course on Brightspace.
+It will be accessible from late October 2024.

 For Master’s candidates, it is expected that you complete this training before you submit your research support plan and you will need to declare you have attended training when you complete your Research support plan.